Wednesday, March 22, 2017

 The Ivory Throne

-I'm someone who hates to read thick books and that too about history.
-The more the number of pages, the more I repel from picking up th...
+I'm someone who hates reading thick books—especially ones about history.
+The more pages a book has, the more I shy away from picking it ...